spectrochempy/spectrochempy/docs/gettingstarted/install/index.rst

 |scpy| installation is very similar on the various platform, except the syntax of some command.
 We propose here the
 installation step whether you are on mac/linux systems, or on Windows.
+Additionaly it is possible to use a docker container.

 * :doc:`install_mac`
 * :doc:`install_win`
 * :doc:`install_docker`
 * :doc:`install_sources`
+* :doc:`install_adds`

 .. toctree::
     :maxdepth: 3
     :hidden: